| January 31, 2001—Alan Greenspan, heretofore an aloof and

 cuts would be better than government spending," was his only

+concession to this line of thought.
 All these proposals rely on these huge continuing surpluses

 (which due to Social Security under-funding, don't really